-The basic monetization plan remains the same for the next few years, but for 2016, I guess we should badly focus on mobile ads.
+The basic blog monetization plan remains the same for the next few years, I guess we should badly focus on mobile ads.
 I have been a hardcore smartphone user; I can easily analyze the growth and see how people quickly migrated from desktop to mobile for most of their activities.
 So the trick is to monetize your blog’s mobile website without hurting the readers, because those ads shouldn’t bother your readers in any way, let it be loading speed or reading experience.

 If your majority of mobile users are browsing through Chrome browser, then show some ads related to Chrome.
 Repeat the same for all the browsers and operating systems.
-I guess this is something we should take seriously on 2016 and make use of our primary traffic source.
+I guess this is something we should take seriously and make use of our primary traffic source.

 13. Dr. Rachna Jain / @rachnajain

 Dr. Jain is the founder of Profitable Popularity and author of Internet Marketing for the Rest of Us: Your Guide to Profitable Popularity.